wechaty/docusaurus/docusaurus/docs/puppet-services/faq.md

 ## How To Become a Wechaty Puppet Service Provider

-To be written.
+If you want to become a Wechaty Puppet Service Provider, please do not hesitate to file an issue to introduce yourself in this repository, then contact rui@chatie.io!

 Please feel free to list yourself to our list at [Wechaty Puppet Provider Repo](https://github.com/wechaty/puppet-services/), and add your introduction in this README by submitting a Pull Request!

-If you want to become a Wechaty Puppet Service Provider, please do not hesitate to file an issue to introduce yourself in this repository, then contact rui@chatie.io!

-Learn more about the Wechaty Puppet Service Providers from:
+## Learn More

 More Puppet Service Providers are welcomed, please learn more from [here](https://github.com/wechaty/puppet-services) and feel free to contact us by joining our Gitter network if you aren’t already a member.